diasandre/treasure-map/README.md

-# treasure-map
+# `treasure-map`
- is your way to find netflix ids
+ treasure-map is a regex script that returns Netflix IDS and episode names.
+Weigh anchor!
+Yo-ho-ho!☠️

  ## How works?
  - open netflix